 § Trade Discount – Is also known as volume discount.
 When they purchase in 1000’s of quantity there will be a volume discount as well as offer.
 Which they deduct in the customer’s MRP.

 § Slotting Fees – When a manufacturing company needs to sell its goods to D Mart.
 They have to pay slotting fees, so they are allowed to sell in all the retail shops of avenue supermarket across India.
 This makes them cut some amount in MRP.

-§ Positioning of the products – We all know that the products positioned at our eyesight will be our first preference than the products occupied at the bottom.
+§ Positioning of the products – We all know that the products positioned at our eyesight will be our first preference over the products occupied at the bottom.
 Also, the products positioned near the billing counter.
 So, these products are placed at special discounts offered by the company.

 · Regional products are given top priority in the stores.
 So, the regional people will be the main reason for the sale.
-Also, they can resist their supply chain in locally.
+Also, they can resist their supply chain locally.

 · Also, they have built their own brands on the high volume of purchasing products.
 Their brands are Dmart Minimax, Dmart Premia, D Homes, Dutch harbor, etc.